-- a) Under optimum conditions, not more than 3 plants per square meter of harmful contaminants (species in Section 5.6.2 that can cross-pollinate with the inspected crop) are permitted within the required isolation distance(s) adjacent to the inspected crops.
-The conditions of each crop are assessed by the CSGA which may alter this standard, usually by reducing the number of contaminant plants permitted per square meter, according to the contamination risks involved. - b) Harmful contamination within the required isolation distance, depending on density, location and distance from the inspected crop, may be cause for declining pedigreed status.
-Harmful contaminants for crop certification include the species in Section 5.6.2.
-More information on other potential harmful contaminants, that are not crop certification requirements, is available from the CFIA's Biology reference documents at: www.inspection.gc.ca. - c) The required isolation must be provided prior to the time of flowering and crop inspection.
+- a) This first 50 meters of isolation to other crops set out in Table 5.5.2 shall be practically free from plants that can cross pollinate with the inspected seed crop (not more than 1 plant per 100 square meters, on average) and the remaining distance reasonably free from plants that can cross pollinate with the inspected crop (not more than 1 plant per 10 square meters, on average). - b) Harmful contamination within the required isolation distance, depending on density, stage of maturity, location and distance from the inspected crop, may be cause for declining pedigreed status.
+Harmful contaminants for crop certification include the species in Section 5.6.2. - c) The required isolation must be provided prior to the time of flowering and crop inspection.